-File New Modified Description \$HOME/.kde/Autostart/ ncl_autologin.desktop Х KDE startup for ncl_autologin. \$HOME/.config/autostart/ ncl_autologin.desktop X GNOME startup file for ncl_autologin. /opt/novell/ncl/bin/ncl_autologin Χ Validates and runs nwlogin or gnwlogin. /opt/novell/ncl/bin/nwlogin This existing file silently authenticates and processes scripts. /opt/novell/ncl/bin/gnwlogin X GUI for authentication, processing scripts, and saving settings.
-This file adds a new tab (called Startup) to the Novell Login dialog box, which allows users to save their current login settings for use during the next system startup to automatically log in the user.
-When the user clicks Clear Profile on the Startup tab, the \$HOME/.novell/ncl/ StartupLogin.conf file is deleted.
+File New Modified Description \$HOME/.config/autostart/ ncl_autologin.desktop Х Common Startup file for ncl_autologin. /opt/novell/ncl/bin/ncl_autologin X Validates and runs nwlogin or gnwlogin. /opt/novell/ncl/bin/nwlogin This existing file silently authenticates and processes scripts. /opt/novell/ncl/bin/gnwlogin X GUI for authentication, processing scr saving settings.
+This file adds a new to Startup) to the Novell Login dialog box allows users to save their current login GUI for authentication, processing scripts, and saving settings.
+This file adds a new tab (called Startup ) to the Novell Login dialog box, which allows users to save their current login settings for use during the next system startup to automatically log in the user.
+When the user clicks Clear Profile on the Startup tab, the \$HOME/.novell/ncl/StartupLogin.conf file is deleted.
 When the user clicks Save Current Profile, the settings are used to authenticate the user (but not run login scripts).
 If authentication is successful (CASA stores those credentials), the current settings are written to StartupLogin.conf.